 This type of shark only comes to the waters around the Canaries during the winter months and the chances of seeing one are pretty slim, even if you venture out on boat far away from the shore.
 They also feed on plankton.

 This type of shark is pretty common in the Canary Islands and as opposed to the previous two mentioned, this one is a great hunter and a potential threat to humans if they come face to face with one.
 However, this type of shark rarely approaches shallow waters so it's unlikely to encounter one near the shoreline and even if you do see one, it will probably be a small one, not an adult that can reach up to 4 m in length.

 Although this is one of the species common to the Canary Islands, their population has been decimated and it's now an endangered animal.
 Most recently they have been seen in the waters of Las Teresitas in Tenerife, but it's usually their babies, not the big sharks that come close to shore.
 This type of shark resembles a stingray, but despite its appearance, it's an actual type of shark.

-This is also a common species to the Canary Islands, although now its population is now threatened by excessive fishing.
-The hammerhead shark feed with small fish and is not dangerous for humans.
+This is also a common species in the Canary Islands, although now its population is now threatened by excessive fishing.
+The hammerhead shark feeds on small fish and is not dangerous to humans.